libbylee/Sleep-Tracker/README.md

 - Ability to go back on each date and view previous entries
 - Ability to add up the total number of hours you've slept/ average hours

-#### My X and Ys:
+#### My X and Y:

-- X = hoursSlept Y = totalSleepingHours
-- X = diaryEntry Y = diaryEntries
-- X = qualityofSleep Y = sleepRatings
+- X = sleepEntry Y = sleepJournal

 #### What I want to be able to do as a user:
-- As a user, I want to log the total number of hours I've slept for a certain day
+- As a user, I want to log the total number of hours I've slept for a date
-- As as user, I want to be able to rank my sleep quality
+- As as user, I want to be able to rate my sleep quality for that day
 - As a user, I want to be able to log my dreams as a diary entry
 - As a user, I want to go back on each date and view previous entries

 - As a user, I want to be able to see a summary of the total number of hours/ average hours I've slept